Stenners/markdown_cv/cvs/sa.md

 ## About Me

-I'm a technology and engineering leader with 20+ years of experience designing, scaling, and modernising cloud-native platforms.
-I combine deep architectural and delivery expertise with a people-first approach to leadership, fostering innovation, accountability, and high performance across Web, Mobile, API, Data, and AI teams.
+I’m an experienced technology leader with a background spanning architecture and engineering.
+Over the past 20+ years, I’ve designed, scaled, and modernised cloud-native platforms across web, mobile, data, and AI.
+I lead with a focus on clarity, trust, and outcomes, balancing hands-on technical depth with a strong sense of how to support people and drive strategy.

-I'm passionate about aligning technical strategy with business priorities, solving meaningful problems with future-ready solutions, and building resilient, empowered teams that can deliver exceptional outcomes at scale.
+I care about solving real business problems with well-considered, durable solutions, and building teams that are confident, capable, and ready for what’s next.

 <div class="page-spacer"></div>